pschool-in/curriculum/content/science/new topics/light-sound-3.md

 # Objectives
-1. To understand the basic concepts of sun, moon and stars
+1. To understand more on light, shadow and sound

 # Grade - 3
 ## Light and Sound - Reading